colejarczyk/doc/api/settings.rst

 Get lists of choices for specific select fields
 -----------------------------------------------

-To return a list of available choices for some specific select fields you need to call the ``/api/settings/choices/<type>`` endpoint with the ``GET`` method.
+To return a list of available choices for some specific fields, you need to call the ``/api/settings/choices/<type>`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^

-  To see a list of choices for the select field <type> use the method below:
+  To see a list of choices for a specific field <type>, use the method below:

 .. code-block:: text